boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/onelogin.md

 ## Configure OneLogin Group Import Settings in Bold BI

-Configure group import setting in Bold BI using OneLogin as shown in the below image.
+Configure the group import setting in Bold BI using OneLogin, as shown in the image below.

 ![OneLogin Group](/static/assets/site-administration/oauth-support/images/OneLogin-group.png)

-For generating the API client credentials follow below link, https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials
+To generate the API client credentials, please follow the link below, https://developers.onelogin.com/api-docs/1/getting-started/working-with-api-credentials

-We use client Id and client Secret from API client credentials to get token for accessing the groups API.
-We need `Region` from API Domain for accessing OneLogin APIs.
-Please refer below image for region,
+We use the client ID and client secret from the API client credentials to obtain a token for accessing the groups API.
+In order to access OneLogin APIs, we require the `Region` from the API Domain.
+Please refer to the image below for the region,

 ![OneLogin Region](/static/assets/site-administration/oauth-support/images/OneLogin-region.png)